Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Summary and Conclusions

 \section{Summary and Conclusions}

-As datasets grow, statistical methods that simultaneously perform estimation and variable selection are becoming increasingly important in econometrics.
-In particular, variants of the LASSO are now widely employed in empirical applications in economics and finance.
-Yet, relatively little is known about their asymptotic and finite-sample properties when regressors are endogenous and exhibit unit-root or near-unit-root behavior.

-The existing theoretical literature has mainly focused on establishing the so-called oracle property, which characterizes the asymptotic distribution of LASSO-type estimators under the assumption that coefficients are either exactly zero or sufficiently large.
-While convenient, these results offer limited guidance in empirically relevant cases where some coefficients are small but not exactly zero.
-Recent contributions by \citet{LeeEtAl22} and \citet{TuXie23} take an important step forward by analyzing local-to-zero asymptotics, where the true coefficients go to zero as the sample size increases.
-Their results, however, apply only to specific sequences, as they focus on particular rates and also couple these rates at which the coefficients vanish to the choice of the tuning parameter.

-This paper extends the literature by deriving the asymptotic properties of the adaptive LASSO estimator in cointegrating regressions under moving-parameter asymptotics without such restrictions.
-Specifically, we establish model selection probabilities, estimator consistency, limiting distributions, and uniform convergence rates, as well as the fastest local-to-zero rates that remain detectable by the estimator.
-Because these rates depend critically on the tuning regime, our results provide new insights into the smallest signal-to-noise ratios that practitioners can reliably detect under both conservative and consistent tuning.
+This paper analyzes the asymptotic behavior of the adaptive LASSO estimator in cointegrating regressions with local-to-unity regressors under moving-parameter asymptotics.
+We establish model selection probabilities, estimation consistency, limiting distributions, and uniform convergence rates, as well as the fastest local-to-zero rates that remain detectable by the estimator.
+As these rates depend critically on the tuning regime, the results characterize the smallest signal-to-noise ratios that can reliably be detected under both conservative and consistent tuning.
+In addition, under consistent tuning, we construct uniformly valid confidence regions for the regression coefficients that are straightforward to compute and do not require any knowledge or estimation of nuisance parameters associated with long-run covariance matrices or local-to-unity parameters.

-We complement our theoretical analysis with a detailed simulation study, showing that the finite-sample distribution of the adaptive LASSO estimator often deviates substantially from what is suggested by the oracle property.
-In contrast, the limiting distributions derived under moving-parameter asymptotics provide much more accurate approximations and also capture the relative frequency with which coefficients are actually set to zero in finite samples.
+Our simulation study demonstrates that the finite-sample distribution of the adaptive LASSO estimator often differs substantially from what is implied by the oracle property.
+In contrast, the limiting distributions derived under moving-parameter asymptotics provide accurate approximations and also successfully capture the empirical frequency with which coefficients are set to zero.
+As a result, the proposed uniform confidence regions exhibit stable coverage probabilities across the parameter space, whereas confidence regions based on the oracle property perform poorly when the true coefficients are close to zero.
+The empirical application complements these findings by illustrating the usefulness of the proposed confidence regions for quantifying uncertainty around adaptive LASSO estimates in practice.

-Our results further extend to models with local-to-unit-root regressors and to predictive regressions with unit-root predictors.
-Hence, the results may be of practical relevance for applied researchers across fields.